roaked/roaked.github.io/content/docs/2code/3sint/_index.md

 Finally, acknowledging the variance in model results across simulations and the potential for parameter customization, efforts focused on identifying optimal parameter values for maximizing accuracy within each model.
 This iterative approach aimed to fine-tune model parameters for improved performance, considering the inherent variability in results across different simulations.

-## Data Preprocessing
+## 1.3 Data Preprocessing

-The dataset utilized in this project originated from the "Fake.Br Corpus" directly available at *Roney Santos'* [github page](https://github.com/roneysco/Fake.br-Corpus) specifically curated to encompass both true and false news in Brazilian Portuguese.
+The dataset utilized in this project originated from the ["Fake.Br Corpus" directly available at *Roney Santos'* github page](https://github.com/roneysco/Fake.br-Corpus) specifically curated to encompass both true and false news in Brazilian Portuguese.

 This corpus originally contained complete news articles.
 However, the focus narrowed down to extract the essential features embedded within each news piece.
 All data was initially formatted in .txt files, necessitating the development of a [MATLAB script](https://github.com/roaked/fake-news-machine-learning/blob/main/Preprocessing.m) to convert it into a more manageable .mat format.